jorgeurban/self_scaled_algorithms_pinns/README.md

 # How to use

 * To use the codes associated with each example, please download the `modified_minimize.py` and `modified_optimize.py` files and replace the `_minimize.py` and `_optimize.py` scripts with these two files, respectively.
-The `_minimize.py` and `_optimize.py` scripts can be found in a folder called `optimize`, which should be located in the same directory as SciPy.
+The `_minimize.py` and `_optimize.py` scripts can be found in a folder called `optimize`, which is located  within the SciPy folder.
-* Each of the folders of this repository contains the different problems considered in [our article](https://www.sciencedirect.com/science/article/pii/S0021999124009045).
-They are labeled also in the same way.
+* The folders within this repository contain the various examples referenced in our article. [our article](https://www.sciencedirect.com/science/article/pii/S0021999124009045), and are labelled accordingly.
 * Each folder contains two `.py` files:
-  - Main file: Same name as the folder.
+  - **Main file**: Same name as the folder.
 This is the file used for training.
-  - Hyperparameter file: Same name as the main file, but followed by `_hparams`.
+  - **Hyperparameter file**: Same name as the main file, but followed by `_hparams`.
 In this file, you can choose:
-    + Architecture hyperparameters: Hidden layers, neurons at every hidden layer, and output neurons.
+    + **Architecture hyperparameters**: Hidden layers, neurons at every hidden layer, and output neurons.
-    + PDE parameters (if any)
+    + **PDE parameters (if any)**
-    + Adam hyperparameters: All the hyperparameters related with Adam optimization.
+    + **Adam hyperparameters**: All the hyperparameters related with Adam optimization.
 See the Main file for details.
-    + Batch hyperparameters: Number of points, number of iterations per batch, and adaptive resampling hyperparameters.
+    + **Batch hyperparameters**: Number of points, number of iterations per batch, and adaptive resampling hyperparameters.
 We have incorporated here the RAD algorithm introduced in [A comprehensive study of non-adaptive and residual-based adaptive sampling for physics-informed neural networks](https://www.sciencedirect.com/science/article/abs/pii/S0045782522006260).
-    + Quasi-Newton hyperparameters: All the hyperparameters related with Quasi-Newton optimization.
-See the Main file for details.
+    + **Quasi-Newton hyperparameters**: All the hyperparameters related with Quasi-Newton optimization.
+See the **Main file** for details.
-* Run first the hyperparameter file, to generate a `.json` file with all the hyperparameters.
-Next, run the main file.
+* Run first the **hyperparameter file**, to generate a `.json` file with all the hyperparameters.
+Next, run the **main file**.
-* Within the different options for the Quasi-Newton hyperparameters, we can select the different Self-scaled Quasi-Newton algorithms, as well as other additional algorithms.
-In order to choose them we have two different variables: `method` and `method_bfgs`:
+* Within the different options for the **Quasi-Newton hyperparameters**, we can select the different Self-scaled Quasi-Newton algorithms, as well as other additional algorithms.
+In order to choose between them we have two different variables: `method` and `method_bfgs`:
    - In `method`, you can choose between:
      + `BFGS`: Here, we include BFGS and the different self-scaled Quasi-Newton methods.
 To distinguish between the different Quasi-Newton algorithms, we use `method_bfgs` (see below).
      + `bfgsr`: Personal implementation of the factored BFGS Hessian approximations.
 See [On Recent Developments in BFGS Methods for Unconstrained Optimization](https://ccom.ucsd.edu/reports/UCSD-CCoM-22-01.pdf) for details.